Everything you need to know about giving birth at the RVI

 Your options for birth

-You have three options available to you when giving birth under the Newcastle Trust.
+You have three options available to you when giving birth at the RVI and under the Newcastle Trust.

-You can choose to give birth at home, on the midwife led Newcastle Birthing Centre or on the consultant led delivery suite (labour ward).
+You can choose to give birth at home, on the midwife led Newcastle Birthing Centre or on the consultant led delivery suite (also known as labour ward).

-Here, I’m going to break down the pros and cons of all these options, alongside the facilities and pain relief options that will be available to you in each location so that you can fully consider all of your options.
+Here, I’m going to break down the pros and cons of these options, alongside the facilities and pain relief options available to you at each so you can make an informed decision about your place of birth.

 Home birth

-Choosing to give birth at home is the right decision for some families, particularly those who want a hands-off birth with minimal medical interventions.
+Choosing to give birth at home is the right decision for some families, particularly those who know they want a hands-off birth with minimal medical interventions.

 Pros of homebirth